How to limit screen time and help your gamer build healthy habits

 Some children don’t play shooters or mobile puzzle games; instead, they prefer vast open worlds bursting with quests, enemies and unique locations.
 Some of these games, such as World of Warcraft, don’t have clear endings, so if you’re monitoring your child as they play one of these games, the previous tips won’t apply.
 Instead, parents can use the open quest log to view what the child has to do.

-Try this: Monitor the quest log, or tracker, which tracks all open quests your child has activated in that moment.
+Try this: Monitor the quest log or tracker that lists all open quests your child has activated.
 Each one lists the objective your child’s character is currently trying to complete.
 When your child boots up a game for a new play session, you can use this to track what quests are open at that moment.
 Choose two or three to complete, and once they’re done, it’s time to save and log off.

 For every 60 minutes of gameplay, incorporate 60 minutes of physical activity.